arangodb/docs/3.11/graphs-general-graphs-management.md

   An object representing a definition of one relation in the graph

 The list of edge definitions of a graph can be managed by the graph module itself.
-This function is the entry point for the management and will return the correct list.
+This function is the entry point for the management and returns the correct list.

 **Examples**